Science Rocks! An AbbVie Scientist Ranks the Reality of Innovations Predicted for 2018

 A wearable patch for sleep apnea.
 Scalp cooling for chemotherapy patients.
 An AbbVie scientist weighs in on medical innovations coming in 2018.

 Science Rocks features AbbVie scientists who share interesting research in their field and why it matters.
-Christopher Miller, Ph.D, a director in The Genomics Research Center within target enabling science and technologies, recently discussed gene editing at the Cleveland Clinic Medical Innovation Summit.
+In this month's feature, Christopher Miller, Ph.D, a director in The Genomics Research Center within target enabling science and technologies, recently discussed gene editing at the Cleveland Clinic Medical Innovation Summit.
 After his presentation, he stuck around to hear the top 10 medical innovations for 2018, as predicted by the Cleveland Clinic.
 Here’s what he thinks:

 The world’s first artificial pancreas.